Memorial Park, Houston: Facilities

 The park also has facilities for tennis, softball, swimming, track, croquet, volleyball, skating, cycling, and a running course (2.93 mile).
 Very popular with Houston joggers, the running course is the Seymour Lieberman Exercise Trail, a crushed granite pathway that sees almost 3 million visits annually.
-For joggers used to running in the lush green surroundings it is disappointing to see the shrinkage in the number of trees as a result of drought and hurricanes.
+There has been a shrinkage in the number of trees as a result of droughts and hurricanes.

 On the south side of Memorial Drive, there are miles of multi-use trails through the woods, a 'picnic' loop which is used heavily by road cyclists, softball fields, sand volleyball courts and a field for playing rugby or soccer.
 The softball fields are the home venue for the Texas Southern Tigers softball team.

 The Houston Arboretum and Nature Center, an arboretum and botanical garden, sits on 155 acre within the park.
 The Nature Center building was constructed in 1967.

 Becks Prime has a location on the grounds of the Memorial Park golf course, as does Smoothie King The restaurant is within the clubhouse, overlooking the golf course.